rougin/wildfire/README.md

 <?php echo $links; ?>
 ```

-To configure the pagination library, the `$page` property must be defined in the `Model`:
+To configure the pagination library, the `$pagee` property must be defined in the `Model`:

 ``` php
 // application/models/User.php